 Being the youngest of the group, people were helpful and looked out for me.

-6. What were the hardest parts of that first solo trip ?
+What were the hardest parts of that first solo trip?

 I believe that my young naivety left me with fewer preconceptions about the world and its cultures.

-I was kind of like a ‘blank canvas’, so I felt more objective in my learning that I do now.
+I was kind of like a ‘blank canvas’ during my years of teenage travel, so I felt more objective in my learning than I do now.
 Nowadays, when I get caught up in cynical thinking about the tourist industry I take a moment to ‘be my 18-year-old self’ again and just enjoy myself without over-thinking—that helps me get some perspective.